Mat0u5/LifeSeries-docs/docs/seasons/limited-life.md

 If you kill a person as the Boogeyman the time rewards / punishments for killing / dying will be doubled.

-Green and Yellow players are not allowed to *initiate combat*, unless in self defence from a Red or the Boogeyman that initiated combat against you.
+Dark green and green players are not allowed to *initiate combat*, unless in self defence from a Red that *initiated combat* against you.

-In Limited Life, Yellow players are allowed to *initiate combat* on **Green Players**.
-Let the chaos ensue!
+Once you are Yellow, you can *initiate combat* on Dark Green players.

-Once you become a Red, you become hostile (= you can freely *initiate combat* on anyone), and you must cut all ties with other players and alliances.
+Once you become a Red, you become hostile = you can freely *initiate combat* on anyone.

 :::info Initiate Combat
 Initiate Combat = causing any unlawful act, such as: attacking, griefing, stealing, trapping,...<br>